Vauxhall Corsa interior

-Plenty of glossy trims and a seven-inch infotainment system help the Corsa’s cabin stand out from the crowd but it doesn’t have the same big-car feel as some newer alternatives
+Plenty of glossy trims and a seven-inch infotainment system help the Vauxhall Corsa’s cabin stand out from the crowd but it doesn’t have the same big-car feel as some newer alternatives

-Pick a Design model or above and you’ll get a leather-trimmed steering wheel and DAB digital radio while mid-range SE versions get more supportive heated front seats and a heated steering wheel.
+Pick a Design car or above and you’ll get a leather-trimmed steering wheel and DAB digital radio while mid-range SE versions get more supportive heated front seats and a heated steering wheel.
 Top-spec Elite cars sport some extra-plush velour floor mats and tinted windows as standard.

-You can personalise your Corsa’s cabin with a few colourful plastic trims and cloth inserts but these will depend on which model you pick.
+You can personalise your Vauxhall Corsa’s cabin with a few colourful plastic trims and cloth inserts but these will depend on which model you pick.
 Entry-level cars come with the option of glossy black and bright blue trims but classy satin chrome and bronze-effect items are reserved for SE and Elite cars.

 It’s easy to use, but in some places the quality is disappointing

-The Corsa’s standard seven-inch touchscreen is sharp, colourful and responds quickly to your inputs but there aren’t any physical buttons to help you switch between key features or tweak the stereo volume like you get in a Fiesta.
+The Vauxhall Corsa’s standard seven-inch touchscreen is sharp, colourful and responds quickly to your inputs but there aren’t any physical buttons to help you switch between key features or tweak the stereo volume like you get in a Fiesta.
 Thankfully, the system’s menus are logically laid out but the VW Polo’s super-sharp eight-inch display is a touch easier to read on the move.

 Limited Edition models and above come with Vauxhall’s OnStar system as standard.
 This upgraded infotainment system can automatically call the emergency services if it detects you’ve had an accident and comes with a mobile app that’ll let you lock the car or sound the horn remotely – useful in airport car parks.
 There’s also a built-in wifi hotspot so your passengers needn’t go a single journey without internet access.